airoot-inc/temp/README.md

-# This folder contains some of my job achievements at FHC.
+### This folder contains some of Looker's job achievements at FHC.